noisecode3/TombRaiderLinuxLauncher/README.md

 ## TR3
 If you have good vulkan drivers GloriousEggroll 6.21-GE-2 will work perfectly on steam, no bugs at all I tested with Intel, Nvidia and AMD a lot.
 I play this game a lot.
-Here is a wine-tkg example:
+Here is some wine-tkg example:
+- With -setup
 ```
 cd ~/games/TombRaider\ \(III\) # must be in the current working directory
 WINEPREFIX=~/games/TombRaider\ \(III\)_WINEPREFIX \